#TeenMom Mackenzie McKee Admits To Suicide Attempt

 “My postpartum was so bad,” Mackenzie McKee admitted to Radar Online on April 25.
 “I would fill up the bathtub and go under water.
 I would take anxiety meds and hope not to wake up.”

 Mackenzie McKee starred on 16 & Pregnant years ago and went on to appear on Teen Mom 3.
-However, after just one season, the reality show was canceled and she returned to life at home with her husband, Josh McKee, and their kids.
+However, after just one season, the reality show was canceled, and she returned to life at home with her husband, Josh McKee, and their kids.

 A post shared by Mackenzie (Douthit) Mckee (@mackenzietaymckee) on

-According to Mackenzie McKee, her husband didn’t support her through her depression and even took her three kids, Gannon, Jaxie, and Broncs, away from her for a short period of time.
+According to Mackenzie McKee, her husband didn’t support her through her depression and even took her three kids, Gannon, Jaxie, and Broncs, away from her for a short period.

 “I was in the bathtub and Josh took the kids,” she confessed.
 “I definitely needed him, but I was pushing him away.
 He would come home from work and I would be crying and I would threaten suicide.
 He couldn’t handle it.”